 The right of access to the file has two legal bases in the Turkish competition law regime: Law No. 4982 and Communiqué No. 2010/3 on the Regulation of Right to Access to File and Protection of Commercial Secrets (Communiqué No. 2010/3).
 Article 5/1 of Communiqué No. 2010/3 provides that the right of access to the case file will be granted upon the written requests of the parties within the due period during the investigations.
 The right to access the file can be exercised on written request at any time until the end of the period for submitting the last written statement.
-This right can only be used once, so long as no new evidence has been obtained within the scope of the investigation.
+This right can only be used once, provided that no new evidence has been obtained within the scope of the investigation.

 On the other hand, Law No. 4982 does not have such a restriction in terms of timing or scope.
-Access to the case file enables the applicant to gain access to information and documents in the case file that do not qualify as either internal documents of the Competition Authority or trade secrets of other firms or trade associations.
-Law No. 4982 provides for similar limitations.
+Access to the case file enables the applicant to gain access to information and documents in the case file that do not qualify as either internal documents of the Competition Authority (the Authority) or trade secrets of other firms or trade associations.